voyagermesh/voyager/docs/guides/ingress/security/oauth-github.md

 > New to Voyager?
 Please start [here](/docs/concepts/overview.md).

-# OAuth2 Authentication Using Github
+# OAuth2 Authentication Using GitHub

-This example will demonstrate how to configure external authentication in both TLS and non-TLS mode using Github as auth provider.
+This example will demonstrate how to configure external authentication in both TLS and non-TLS mode using GitHub as auth provider.

-## Example using Github (no TLS)
+## Example using GitHub (no TLS)

 First configure github auth provider by following instructions provided [here](https://github.com/bitly/oauth2_proxy#github-auth-provider) and generate client-id and client-secret.